-Remote Desktop not working after Windows 10 upgrade
+Remote Desktop stops working after installing Windows 10 20H2

 1) Remote access to the server is not enabled

 3) The remote computer is not available on the network

 Make sure the remote computer is turned on and connected to the network, and the remote access is enabled.'

 What causes RDP to stop working?
 How can I fix the Remote Desktop not working after Windows 10 upgrade issue?
 Any help would be much appreciated!"